Paresh Dattani: Don’t worry, succession is already taken care of here

 With the upcoming greenfield project in Punjab set to double the Polyester Filament Yarn capacity, how does Sanathan plan to meet the rising demand in the textile industry?

 Sammir: Our current capacity is fully utilised.
 We run our facility 365 days, 24/7, so we are fully sweating our assets.
-It was time for us to grow because the financials of the company are healthy.
-India is growing — it’s a fast-growing market with fast-growing demand.
-So we decided it was time for Sanathan also to grow.
-Looking at the demand, and since we are fully sold out and our capacity is fully optimised and utilised, we decided what we should do next.
+It was time for us to grow and the time was right as the financials of the company are healthy.
+India produces around 4.5 million tonne of filament yarns annually and is a growing market place. —So we decided it was time for Sanathan also to grow.
+Looking at the demand, and since we are fully sold out and our capacity is fully optimised and utilised, we decided that it was time to expand.

 What is your perspective on its current state of the Indian Textile industry, and how is Sanathan Textiles positioning itself to adapt and thrive?